RookOz/quartz/content/Heart Rulebook/Classes/Incarnadine/Major Abilities.md

 # BACKSTAB
 They were fools to have trusted you.
-When you attack a target who is unaware of your position with a one-handed melee weapon, your attacks gain the Piercing tag.
+When you attack a target who is unaware of your position with a one-handed melee weapon, your attacks gain the [[Tags#PIERCING|PIERCING tag]].

 ## MINOR: DEAD EYE
 The benefit also applies to ranged weapons.